alecmas/Class-Roll-System/README.md

 	- Used .find() to validate email by searching for "@" in user input (addStudent, editStudent)
 	- Moved display of "Info edit successful!" in case of invalid email input
 	- Converted name and email to lowercase in editStudent function

+	09/13/2016 (Alec)
+	- Condensed validation for name, UID, and email inputs into a single function called validateStudent
+	- Finished validateStudent function
+	- Reorganized functions
+	- Renamed some variables to make them easier to understand